softwaresaved/automated_testing/README.md

 And, they do not test scientific correctness.
 To test this is the remit of unit and system tests, though regression tests can serve as the starting point for introducing tests for scientific correctness, by both the use of analytical solutions within a test oracle, and test functions which read output files and check the data for scientific correctness, as defined by a researcher.

 Regression tests also can serve as a starting point for introducing unit tests.
-When working with FABBER, I added C++ code to log the input values and return values from their functions.
-I then ran the FABBER code via the BASIL tutorials and wrote CppUnit unit tests to call these values with the input values that had been logged and to check that the output values were equal to the return values that had been logged.
-Removing the logging code restored FABBER to its original state, and I was left with an initial set of unit tests for some of FABBER's functions.
+When working with FABBER, the consultant added C++ code to log the input values and return values from their functions.
+They then ran the FABBER code via the BASIL tutorials and wrote CppUnit unit tests to call these values with the input values that had been logged and to check that the output values were equal to the return values that had been logged.
+Removing the logging code restored FABBER to its original state, and they were left with an initial set of unit tests for some of FABBER's functions.

 ### Conclusion